Power Based Violence and Title IX

 Northwestern State is committed to eliminating sexual misconduct in our community, advocating for anyone who has experienced sexual assault or sexual harassment, and respecting the rights of both complainants and respondents.

 Northwestern State prohibits discrimination and sexual misconduct on the basis of sex, which includes sexual harassment, sexual assault, dating violence, domestic violence, stalking, and coercion.
-NSU also prohibits discrimination based on sexual orientation.
+NSU also prohibits discrimination based on gender or sex.

 Responsible Employee